-About the same time that I had the epiphany about writing, I decided I wanted to be a Marine Scientist.
+About the same time that I had the epiphany about writing, I decided I wanted to contribute to society through marine and ocean policy.
 I loved the ocean, surfing, diving, fishing and sailing and had just been on my first surfing holiday to Nias, Indonesia, and seen that the coastal management in developing countries left a bit to be desired.
 So I started writing up a proposal on coastal resource management that served as the basis of my application for Oxford University.
 The candle stub burnt lower and Tuatara’s roof got blacker.
 I applied and got in.
-Happy is an understatement-I was over the moon.
+Happy is an understatement – I was over the moon.
 Six month’s later, I had managed to fund the University fees, through various scholarships including the Auckland Rotary Jubilee Trust Scholarship, the Major Stanley’s Rugby Scholarship, the Ian Tucker Memorial Scholarship at Keble College, and also through the support of the legal community, who really got behind me and another Kiwi who was heading to Oxford at the time, fellow Otago University student and rugby player, Chris Mahony.
 I’ve got to say, when there’s a fantastic opportunity to do something and you need a hand to get somewhere, to have the support of a community is really humbling.
 Thank you to all who helped me get to Oxford.

 And so I was at Oxford doing an MSc in Environmental Policy; I was still writing, in between meeting new people, going to class, learning different environmental management methods, having a pinky or a perky at the Vincent’s Gentlemens’ Club, rugby tours to Japan and the United States, playing against the Portuguese national side and the big Blues match v Cambridge University at Twickenham.
 On the rugby, we lost narrowly both years but what a rugby club and an experience the Oxford University Rugby Club and Varsity Match is.
 My memories are treasured and friends made even more so.
 It was a special experience, 22 blokes from all over the world going head to head with Cambridge University at Twickenham in early December.